juanbkm/donor2019/content/overview/overview.md

 Overall, sovereign cofinancing commitments reached $4.89 billion, adding to ADB sovereign operations worth $18.86 billion, including technical assistance.
 That means that every dollar of ADB sovereign financing was accompanied by about 26 cents of cofinancing from partners.
 In 2019, ADB successfully collaborated with 33 different partners on 148 individual cofinancing operations that supported sovereign operations in 45 DMCs.

-As the COVID-19 global pandemic unfolds, and new priorities emerge on top of the existing needs of the region─ from bolstering  health systems of DMCs to setting up economic and social safeguards for the vulnerable sectors to stimulating economies that stalled or slowed down in the pandemic&mdash;ADB’s partnerships need to be all the stronger to continue working for a prosperous, inclusive, resilient, and sustainable Asia and the Pacific.
+As the COVID-19 global pandemic unfolds, and new priorities emerge on top of the existing needs of the region&mdash;from bolstering  health systems of DMCs to setting up economic and social safeguards for the vulnerable sectors to stimulating economies that stalled or slowed down in the pandemic&mdash;ADB’s partnerships need to be all the stronger to continue working for a prosperous, inclusive, resilient, and sustainable Asia and the Pacific.

 ### Project-specific Cofinancing